Simon Cowell: Public image

 At the 2012 Pride of Britain Awards on 30 October, Cowell, along with Michael Caine, Elton John, Richard Branson and Stephen Fry, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympics athletes.
-In October 2013 Cowell took part in a fundraising event in Los Angeles in support of the Israeli Defense Forces.
+In October 2013 Cowell took part in a fundraising event in Los Angeles in support of the Israel Defense Forces.
 The event raised $20 million and Cowell made a personal donation of $150,000.

 To raise money for the families of the victims of the Grenfell Tower fire in London in June 2017 and for The London Community Foundation, Cowell arranged the recording and release of a charity single, "Bridge over Troubled Water".
 Cowell collaborated with a number of vocalists for the single, including Robbie Williams, Dua Lipa, Roger Daltrey and Rita Ora, and the song reached number one in the UK Singles Chart.